tobias-z/muxa/NOTES.md

   - [x] Error and get from useRouteData
   - [x] Get converage!
   - [x] Render with router function
+  - [x] Nested route has params in loader

 - [ ] Package